TheBestTvarynka/tbt/content/posts/safety-comments-matter/index.md

 >
 > Rust provides two ways of dealing with this situation: _Strict Provenance_ and _Exposed Provenance_.

 There is a lot more to say.
 But I think you can read the Rust doc by yourself.
 My point is that you should never cast a pointer to an integer and vice versa.
-Ot if you even dare to do it, then at least use an appropriate API: [`expose_provenance`](https://doc.rust-lang.org/std/primitive.pointer.html#method.expose_provenance) and [`with_exposed_provenance`](https://doc.rust-lang.org/std/ptr/fn.with_exposed_provenance.html).
+Or if you even dare to do it, then at least use an appropriate API: [`expose_provenance`](https://doc.rust-lang.org/std/primitive.pointer.html#method.expose_provenance) and [`with_exposed_provenance`](https://doc.rust-lang.org/std/ptr/fn.with_exposed_provenance.html).

 ## Conclusion